Bitget Wallet Card

 Rewards Regional and time-limited promotional cashback offers

 Bitget currently offers a single-tier card program with no differentiated levels or status-based features.
-All cardholders enjoy the same benefits, limits, and fee structure regardless of their activity level or holdings.
+All cardholders enjoy the same core benefits, though specific limits and fee structures may vary based on their region's issuing partner.
 This simplified approach means there's no need to stake tokens or maintain specific balances to unlock premium features.

 The card is instantly available in digital format once approved, allowing immediate use through mobile wallet integrations.
-Card management is handled through the Bitget Wallet app, including the ability to freeze/unfreeze the card at will for security purposes.
+Card management is handled through the Bitget Wallet app, including the ability to freeze/unfreeze the card at will for security purposes and customize the virtual card design.

 Top-Up Methods